Marino Casem

-Marino H. "The Godfather" Casem (June 23, 1934 – April 25, 2020) was an American college football coach and athletic administrator.
-He served as the head coach at Alabama State University (1963), Alcorn State University (1964–1985), and Southern University (1987–1988, 1992), compiling a career record of 159–93–8.
+Marino H. "The Godfather" Casem (June 23, 1934 – April 25, 2020) was an American college football coach and athletics administrator.
+He served as the head football coach at Alabama State University (1963), Alcorn State University (1964–1985), and Southern University (1987–1988, 1992), compiling a career head coaching record of 159–93–8.
 Casem's Alcorn State Braves teams won four black college national championships and seven Southwestern Athletic Conference (SWAC) titles.
 Casem also served as the athletic director at Alcorn State from 1966 to 1986 and at Southern from 1986 to 1999.
 He was inducted into the College Football Hall of Fame in 2003.

 Biography

 Casem was born in Memphis, Tennessee in 1934.
-From 1952 to 1956, he attended Xavier University of Louisiana, a historically black Roman Catholic university in New Orleans.
+A Catholic, he attended Xavier University of Louisiana, a historically black and Catholic university in New Orleans.

 Casem became the head football coach at Alabama State University in 1963 and compiled a record there of 2–8.
 In 1964, Casem was hired as the head football coach at Alcorn State University, a historically black college located in Lorman, Mississippi.
 He served as the head football coach for 22 years from 1964 to 1985.
 He was also Alcorn State's athletic director from 1966 to 1986.
 During Casem's tenure, Alcorn State won seven Southwestern Athletic Conference (SWAC) football championships and four black college football national championships.
 In 1984, Casem led Alcorn State to a perfect 9–0 regular season.
 The team was ranked No. 1 in the final NCAA Division I-AA poll, the first time a black college had ever finished the regular football season in that position.
 Casem compiled a record of 138–71–8 (86–48–7 in the SWAC), making him the all-time winningest coach in Alcorn State history.
 As Alcorn State's athletic director, Casem also oversaw 13 regular season men's basketball titles and three regular season women's basketball championships.
 In 1979, Alcorn State's men's basketball team became the first historically black university to capture a win in the National Invitational Tournament.
 He also led the effort to build the Davey L. Whitney Arena, and was instrumental in the design and planning of the school's football stadium.